 If you plan on taking your devices out and about with you, it’s important they can withstand the elements.
 Ingress Protection (IP) ratings indicate how resistant a device is to water and solids (dust/dirt).

 IP ratings have two numbers.
 The first relates to solids, such as dust, and has a maximum rating of 6.
 The second relates to water and goes as high as 8.
 An X rating means it hasn’t been assessed for that type of protection.

-Much like the mythical seven glasses of water, this is a guesstimate and not really based on any hard science.
-In America, the Centre of Disease Control and Prevention recommends 150 minutes of “moderate activity” per week, roughly 7-8000 steps per day.
+Much like the “seven glasses of water a day” rule, this is a guesstimate and not based on any hard science.
+In America, the Centers for Disease Control and Prevention recommend 150 minutes of “moderate activity” per week, roughly 7000-8000 steps per day.

 This is not to say that aiming for 10,000 steps is a bad idea, but one that you should work towards, especially if you’re just starting out.
-Trying to increase your step count 1,000 steps per day until you get to 10,000 is much more reasonable for many people trying to get back into exercise.
+For many people trying to get back into exercise, attempting to increase their step count 1000 steps a day until they reach 10,000 is much more reasonable.

 79% of Apple owners were very satisfied and 83% would buy the brand again.
 Just 54% thought the product was excellent value for money though.